JiscDACT/chatbot/README.md

 # Chatbot Innovation Project

-dynamodb uses [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) library to connect to AWS You need to use IAM to setup user permissions and for Key/password etc
+dynamodb uses [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) library to connect to AWS

+You need to use IAM AWS service to setup user permissions and for Key/password etc

 Current model